This is a ‘Complete Buyer’s Guide’ to help you through the process of buying a new bed and mattress in 2022.

 - Using a mattress protector is possibly the best thing you can do to keep your mattress clean

-- If you have a Queen size bed, a king size doona is usually a great idea
+- If you have a queen size bed, a king size doona is usually a great idea

 - Make sure that your bed sheets are deep enough to fit your mattress (check mattress height and sheet height)